Measuring the primordial curvature perturbations from the scalar induced gravitational waves: Constraints on primordial curvature perturbations from the scalar induced gravitational waves

 \section{Constraints on primordial curvature perturbations from the scalar induced gravitational waves}

 We use the publicly available codes Cosmomc \cite{Lewis:2002ah} to constrain the scalar induced gravitational waves and the power spectrum of primordial curvature perturbations.
 In the standard $\Lambda$CDM model, the six parameters are the baryon density parameter $\Omega_b h^2$, the cold dark matter density $\Omega_c h^2$, the angular size of the horizon at the last scattering surface $\theta_\text{MC}$, the optical depth $\tau$, the scalar amplitude $A_s$ and the scalar spectral index $n_s$.
-Usually we introduce a new parameter, namely the tensor-to-scalar ratio $r$, to quantify the tensor amplitude $A_t$ compared to the scalar amplitude $A_s$ at the pivot scale: \e r\equiv\frac{A_t}{A_s}. \q We extend this model by adding the tensor-to-scalar ratio $r$ and constrain these seven parameters in the $\Lambda$CDM+$r$ model from the combinations of CMB+BAO and CMB+BAO+FAST, respectively. {\Roman{footnote}}\footnote{CMB: Planck18+BK18=TTTEEE+lowE+lensing+BK18} Our numerical results are given in theTable.~\ref{table1} and Fig.~\ref{figure1}.
+Usually we introduce a new parameter, namely the tensor-to-scalar ratio $r$, to quantify the tensor amplitude $A_t$ compared to the scalar amplitude $A_s$ at the pivot scale: \e r\equiv\frac{A_t}{A_s}. \q We extend the standard $\Lambda$CDM model by adding the tensor-to-scalar ratio $r$ and constrain these seven parameters from the combinations of CMB {\Roman{footnote}}\footnote{CMB=Planck18+BK18}+BAO, CMB+BAO+FAST, and CMB+BAO+SKA, respectively.
+Our numerical results are given in Table.~\ref{table3} and Fig.~\ref{figure4}.

-In the $\Lambda$CDM+$r$ model, the constraint on the amplitude of power-law spectrum is \e \ln\(10^{10}A_s\)=3.049\pm0.014, \q at $68\%$ CL from CMB+BAO, and \e \ln\(10^{10}A_s\)=3.024^{+0.015}_{-0.012}, \q at $68\%$ CL from CMB+BAO+FAST.
-The constraint on the scalar spectral index is \e n_s=0.9654\pm{0.0037}, \q at $68\%$ CL from CMB+BAO, and \e n_s=0.9468^{+0.0010}_{-0.0007}, \q at $68\%$ CL from CMB+BAO+FAST.
-The constraint on the tensor-to-scalar ratio is \e r<0.038, \q at $95\%$ CL from CMB+BAO, and \e r<0.033, \q at $95\%$ CL from CMB+BAO+FAST.
-We see that the constraints on the power spectrum of primordial curvature perturbations are significant affected by adding the upper limit of scalar induced gravitational waves from FAST project.
-If there is no detection of scalar induced gravitational waves from FAST project, the amplitude and the spectral index of power-law spectrum are much smaller than the constraints from CMB+BAO which are obvious in Fig.~\ref{figure1}.
-We also consider the effects of LIGO, Virgo, LISA and IPTA detectors.
-While the constraints on the amplitude and the spectral index from CMB+BAO are totally within the upper limits of scalar induced gravitational waves from these detectors.
+We see that the constraints on the power spectrum of primordial curvature perturbations are affected by adding the upper limit of scalar induced gravitational waves from SKA project.
+If there is no detection of scalar induced gravitational waves from SKA project, the scalar amplitude $A_s$ and the spectral index $n_s$ of the power-law spectrum are smaller than the constraints from CMB+BAO data which are obvious in Fig.~\ref{figure4}.
+The larger parts are cut off as we expect.
+We also consider the effects of LIGO, Virgo, LISA, IPTA and FAST detectors.
+While these detectors do not modify the constraints on the scalar amplitude and the spectral index from CMB+BAO data, the sensitivity curve of CMB+BAO are totally within the upper limits of scalar induced gravitational waves.

+Adding the running of the spectral index $\alpha_s$ and the running of the running of the spectral index $\beta_s$, we can obtain the constraints of the $\Lambda$CDM+$\alpha_s$+$r$ model and the $\Lambda$CDM+$\alpha_s$+$\beta_s$+$r$ model from the combinations of CMB+BAO, CMB+BAO+FAST, and CMB+BAO+SKA, respectively.
+Our numerical results are given in Table.~\ref{table4}, Table.~\ref{table5} and Fig.~\ref{figure5} to Fig.~\ref{figure7}.